Colorado Springs Trust Lawyers

 A trust can avoid probate by transferring ownership of property, investments, or other assets to a trusted third party (the trustee) who manages the assets for the benefit of one or more beneficiaries.
 In the case of a revocable trust, such as a revocable living trust, the grantor can still benefit from trust property and avoid probate because the property isn't counted as part of their estate for probate.

-Probate avoidance is not only a trust’s most commonly sought-after benefit; it’s a defining feature.
-All trusts, whether set up as revocable or irrevocable, avoid probate.
+Probate avoidance is not only a trust's most commonly sought-after benefit; it's a defining feature.
+All trusts, whether set up as revocable or irrevocable, can avoid probate.

 How Does a Trust Protect Assets?